dafny-lang/dafny/docs/HowToFAQ/FAQLoopModifies.md

 Sometimes, the word _havoc_ is used to describe this: the verifier havocs all variables, that is, gives all variables arbitrary values, and then assumes the loop invariant.

-If that’s all the verifier did, life would be a pain, because you’d have to write a l oop invariant about all variables in your program, even those that have nothing to do with the loop.
+If that’s all the verifier did, life would be a pain, because you’d have to write a loop invariant about all variables in your program, even those that have nothing to do with the loop.
 The verifier actually does better.
 Instead of havocing all variables, it suffices to havoc the assignment targets within the body of the loop, including anything that might be modified by methods called in the loop body.
 That is, the verifier uses a simple syntactic scan of the loop body to see which